bws428/svelte-skeleton/README.md

 ◇  Done installing
 ```

-The CLI will automatically install Skeleton and the Skeleton Tailwind plugin, along with Tailwind CSS and the [`@types/node`](https://www.npmjs.com/package/@types/node) standard Node.js type definitions which help reduce nuisance linting messages in Typescript projects.
+The CLI will automatically install Skeleton and the Skeleton Tailwind plugin, along with the [`@types/node`](https://www.npmjs.com/package/@types/node) standard Node type definitions, which reduce nuisance linting messages in Typescript projects.

 #### Install all dependencies